HackYourFuture/React/week5/homework.md

 Using your `meal-sharing` repo lets create the frontend for the site!

 Hopefully the backend is pretty built out from the `nodejs/week3` homework

-#### Where to create your code

-Now for us mentors to easily give feedback on your code create all functionality in a PR just like we do normally with homework, so:

-`git checkout -b react/week5` <- in the meal-sharing repo you have cloned down!

-Now you can make your code in the `react/week5` branch and when you are done create a PR with the `react/week5` branch.

-If this is confusing please reach out!!

 ### Adding frontend routes